The leader for History is Mrs Caroline Williams.

-Within history we strive to support children in analytical thinking and questioning which helps pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world and are curious to know more about the past.
-Through this study pupils learn to ask perceptive questions, think critically, weigh evidence, and develop perspective and judgement.
+Within history we strive to support children in analytical thinking and questioning which helps pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
+Through this study, pupils learn to ask perceptive questions, think critically, weigh evidence, and develop perspective and judgement.

 We use lesson observations and learning walks to check learning and expectations.

 Pupils’ attainment and progress is measured against the objectives set in the national curriculum and recorded by teachers using Classroom Monitor, this informs teachers, future activities, and parents.